kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_training.rst

            customer@ml-workstation:~/reference_designs_ml$ SML_DEMO_NO_PROGRESS=1 nohup jupyter execute --inplace model_training.ipynb

-       Enabling SML_DEMO_NO_PROGRESS variable will disable progress bars polluting the notebook while it's executed in the background.
+       Enabling SML_DEMO_NO_PROGRESS variable will disable progress bars polluting the notebook while it's running in the background.
 You can investigate the training by observing metrics log in the ``reference-designs-ml/training_logs`` directory.

    .. warning::
       Mind that training the model requires GPU support and will take time (depending on your GPU it will take up to several hours).